 Church Insurance is a Risk Management Technique

-Obtaining and reviewing your church church liability insurance and church property insurance is an important risk management strategy.
-Having the property insurance in place is known as risk transferring.
+Obtaining and reviewing your church liability insurance and church property insurance is an important risk management strategy.
+Having church property insurance in place is known as risk transfer.
 When an unexpected loss happens, a church is able to transfer its liability to the church insurance company.
 This will insulate the organization from experiencing a financial loss.

 Other Methods of Risk Transfer Mechanisms

-There are a number of other risk management technique, where a church is able to transfer liability risk away from their organization.
+There are a number of other risk management techniques, where a church is able to transfer liability risk away from their organization.